jsinkers/notes/_notebooks/comp_sys/04_transport_layer.md

 ### Estimating round trip time

-- SampleRTT: amount of time between sending segment and acknolwedgement that segment was received
+- SampleRTT: amount of time between sending segment and acknowledgement that segment was received
 - TCP typically only measures SampleRTT for one segment at any one time
 - TCP doesn't measure RTT for retransmissions
-- exponential weighted moving average: $EstimatedRTT = (1-\alpha) EstimatedRTT + \alpha Sample RTT$
+- exponential weighted moving average: $EstimatedRTT = (1-\alpha) EstimatedRTT +
+  \alpha Sample RTT$
   - RFC 6298 recommends $\alpha = 1/8$
   - Weights recent samples more heavily than older samples, as recent samples reflect current state of congestion in the network
 - exponential weighted moving average of deviation: $DevRTT = (1-\beta)DevRTT+\beta abs(SampleRTT-EstimatedRTT)
   - recommended $\beta = 1/4$

 ![sample_rtt_and_estimated_RTT](img/tcp_rtt_samples.png)

 ### Timeout interval

 - Needs to be
   - > EstimatedRTT, otherwise unnecessary retransmissions sent
   - Not >> EstimatedRTT, otherwise large transfer delays
   - EstimatedRTT + some margin: large when there is lots of variability in SampleRTT, and small otherwise

 $$TimeoutInterval = EstimatedRTT + 4 DevRtt$$

 - initial `TimeoutInterval` of 1s recommended by RFC6298
 - when a timeout occurs, `TimeoutInterval` is doubled to prevent premature timeouts for subsequent segments that will soon be acknowledged

 ## TCP Reliable data transfer

 - TCP sender major events
   - data received from application: TCP encapsulates data in segment and passes to TCP, including a sequence number.
 TCP starts timer if not running with `TimeoutInterval` determined based on `EstimatedRTT` and `DevRTT`
   - timer timeout: retransmit segment that caused the timeout, restart the timer
   - ACK received: TCP sender compares ACK value `y` with `SendBase`, the sequence number of the oldest unacknowledged byte.
 If `y > SendBase`, update `SendBase` and restart the timer for any unacknowledged segments

 ### Fast retransmit

 - when a segment is los, the long timeout period forces the sender to delay resending, increasing end-to-end delay.
 - sender can often detect packet loss well before time event via **duplicate ACKs**
-- **duplicate ACK**: ACK that reacknowledges a segment for which sender has already received an acknowledgement
+- **duplicate ACK**: ACK that re-acknowledges a segment for which sender has already received an acknowledgement
 - if receiver detects a gap in the data stream (missing segment), it immediately sends a duplicate ACK for last in-order data received
 - if sender receives 3 duplicate ACKs for the same data (ACK, dup ACK 1, dup ACK 2, dup ACK 3), this is an indication the segment was lost, so the sender performs a **fast retransmit** of the missing segment prior to a timeout

 ![tcp_fast_retransmit](img/tcp_fast_retransmit.png)